mmallet-youilabs/mmallet-youilabs.github.io/_posts/2018-04-14-understanding-cyiany.md

 The difficult to debug is likely the biggest drawback of `CYIAny`, but there are a few others:
 - `CYIAny` was implemented before C++11 support was added to You.i Engine One.
 As a result, it has poor (or no) support for move operations.
 - `CYIAny` cannot contain instances of itself.
-Interestingly, this drawback is not present in `std::any`.
+- Inheritance works poorly with `CYIAny`: retrieving a type from a `CYIAny` instance requires the exact type of the object that was store -- a base class cannot be used.

 # What about variants?